 "Demetri, I presume."
 He nods and I continue, "Then pardon me for sounding insolent, but what do you want?
 Why are you here?"

-Listening to his smooth, bass-filled voice and ornate words I am nearly hypnotized and I hardly notice when a gorgeous blonde approaches.
+Listening to his smooth, bass-filled voice and ornate words I am nearly hypnotized.
+I hardly notice when a gorgeous blonde approaches.
 Finally shaking myself from the fog, I hear him gracefully turn down whatever she is offering.
-I am thankful for the distraction that helped clear my mind reminding me to be cautious with this man.
+I am thankful for the distraction, which helps clear my mind and reminds me to be cautious with this man.

 He turns back to me, studies my eyes, and sighs before briefly closing his own and continuing, "When Edward Masen heard about my reputation for solving every missing person case I have taken, he contacted me a few weeks ago to search for his fiancé.
 He told me she disappeared four years prior and has been trying to find her every day since.
 I was willing to take his case until he told me her name."
 He stops there, apparently deep in thought.

 When the crowd cheers, I turn toward the dance floor to see Emmett under Angela's skirt retrieving her garter.
-After the garter is tossed, I turn back to the man that had me mesmerized only hours before, but now I have my guard up.
+After the garter is tossed, I turn back to the man who had me mesmerized only hours before, but now my guard is up with him.
 "I can only assume Edward was trying to hunt me down, but why would my name stop you from taking his case?
-I'm aware that Charlie and Jasper know you, but that is for professional reasons."
+I'm aware Charlie and Jasper know you, but it is for professional reasons."

-"When I got my license I would head to Forks every Saturday and spend several hours learning things from them that would help me down my career path.
+"When I got my license I would head to Forks every Saturday and spend several hours learning things from them to help me down my career path.
 This lasted a month before they realized I began driving at five in the morning to arrive in Forks by seven.
-They didn't like the idea of a sixteen year old alone on the road that early, so they split their personal time coming to Sequim for a few hours every week."
+They didn't like the idea of a sixteen year old alone on the road so early in the morning, so they split their personal time coming to Sequim for a few hours every week."

 The entire time he speaks I inspect his features, full lips, straight nose, and well-defined cheekbones.
 "After I received my investigator license, they put the word out about my services.
 Before I knew it I received several cold cases around the state.
 When my reputation for solving every case spread, people from around the country requested me and I was able to pick and choose whom I was willing to help, such as Mr. Masen."
 He frowns slightly and a look of sorrow adorns his features.
 "You'd be surprised how many are like him.
 Fortunately, my natural ability to find people also provides me with a skill to inquisition and read people, which helps sort out the real investigation requests from the phony ones."

 We gaze into each other's eyes until he begins again.
-"From the very first case I turned to my mentors for advice when needed and we became close friends.
+"From the very first case I turned to my mentors for advice when needed, thus, becoming close friends.
 They often talked about you, your accomplishments, and that boy you were dating, so I was well aware of your name.
 Somehow, they never mentioned his name."
-The way he referred to Edward as "that boy" makes it clear to me that even though he doesn't know the details he is firmly on my father and uncle's side.
+The way he referred to Edward as "that boy" makes it clear to me; though he doesn't know the details he is firmly on my father and uncle's side.

-Suddenly a spark of humor graces his features and I am aware, like in the sanctuary, that I am lost in this handsome man with a deep, rich voice.
+Suddenly a spark of humor graces his features and I am aware, like in the sanctuary, I am lost in this handsome man with a deep, rich voice.
 Mentally shaking myself, I realize he hasn't explained Edward's appearance earlier.
-"Okay, so that explains why you wouldn't accept his request, but it doesn't explain why he was here today, or why you were talking with him."
+"Okay, so it explains why you wouldn't accept his request, but doesn't explain why he was here today, or why you were talking with him."